DanielBurgosA/Node-MySql-Api/README.md

 #### Import Products

 - **Endpoint:** `POST /products/import`
 - **Description:** Import products from a JSONL file.
-For the import process, ensure the 'large_products.jsonl' file is present in the project folder.
+For the import process, ensure the 'large_products.jsonl' file is present in the 'file' folder within the project.

 #### Create Product